LADY ORCHID

 Goring Gap, River Thames, Goring.
 Photo: © Phil And Ann Farrer

-The petals has thin arms angled 30° downwards, and a broad skirt having two broad lobes with a straingtish bottom edge.
+The petals has thin arms angled 30° downwards, and a broad skirt having two broad lobes with a straightish bottom edge.
 Between the two lobes is a very narrow and short 'tail'.
 The 'spots' on the 'dress' are seen to consist of short purple-coloured bristly hairs.
 The petals are also edged pink.

 A fairly rare plant, occupying less than a dozen hectads, all South and East of Bristol (especially in Kent) and without any presence in Eire.